btcpayserver/btcpayserver-doc/docs/Translation.md

 Now that you have successfully translated one, go ahead and translate other texts in the dictionary.
 All instances of English text will be replaced with your translated text, and now you can enjoy your new localized experience.

+All translation strings are in a single text box, easy to copy over.
+Feel free to leverage this by pasting them into translation AI tools like ChatGPT, giving yourself a good starting point.
+We strongly recommend that you manually review all strings afterwards, ensuring contextual accuracy, which is sometimes lost when depending on AI.

 ## Tips for Effective Translations

 - **Consistency is Key:** Ensure that similar terms are translated consistently throughout.
-- **Context Matters:** Keep context in mind when translating phrases to maintain meaning.
+- **Context matters:** Keep context in mind when translating phrases to maintain meaning.
-- **Review Regularly:** Regularly update translations as new features are added.
+- **Review regularly:** Regularly update translations as new features are added.